Pink Himalayan Salt in Water – The Ultimate Health Booster?!

 When it comes to hydration, we often think of drinking plain water, sports drinks, or even flavored water.
 But have you ever considered adding unrefined sea salt to your water?
 Not only can it add a delicious salty flavor, but it also provides a range of health benefits that you may not have known about.
 However, is pink Himalayan salt the best option?!
 If not, what is?

-In this article, we’ll cover why as a hair tissue mineral analysis practitioner and functional health practitioner, I don’t recommend putting pink Himalayan salt in your water.
+In this article, we’ll cover why as a nutritionist, I don’t recommend putting pink Himalayan salt in your water.
 We’ll also explore how to make the mineral-rich sole water without pink Himalayan salt, as well as why it’s important to consider mineral imbalances if you have a chronic health condition.

 First, let’s dive into the benefits of putting mineral-rich sea salt in your water, as well as misconceptions about sodium.

-The Benefits of Putting Sea Salt in Water
+The Benefits of Adding Sea Salt to Water

 Sodium is essential to all of life.
-Without sodium, we would literally die.
 It’s one of many minerals that are in various types of unrefined sea salt.

 It’s important to keep in mind that sodium needs to be well-balanced with other minerals within the body.
-A natural, high-quality sea salt does not just contain sodium, but it contains a wide array of other essential minerals that our bodies need to optimally function.
+A natural, high-quality sea salt does not just contain sodium, but it contains a wide array of other essential minerals that are beneficial to our bodies.

 Misconceptions About Sodium

-A common misconception about sodium is that all salt is detrimental to health, contributing to conditions such as hypertension and heart disease.
+A common misconception about sodium is that we must limit all salt is detrimental to health, contributing to conditions such as hypertension and heart disease.
 The truth, however, is more nuanced.

 The primary concern arises from the excessive consumption of table salt, highly processed and stripped of other beneficial minerals.
 Table salt is a refined salt, whereas sea salt is an unrefined salt.